Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 You can also speed up some naturally slow Technique characters by side- or backstepping everywhere, but using a horse should in most cases be more helpful.

+### Speed buffing

+Some characters - most notably Zhang He and Xiahou Ba - have a special move which significantly boosts - doubles? - the speed of all their actions for a short time.
+Zhang He can buff his own speed with his air special, whereas Xiahou Ba can do an identical speed buff with his ground special.

+Besides making all combat much faster, the speed buff even affects general navigation animations like swimming or climbing ladders.
+As mentioned above, a speed buff also makes [wallzipping](#Wallzipping) easier to perform.

+Speed buffing is a useful tactic in full game speedruns since you get access to it fairly early on (Chapter 2) and it allows you to consistently move at over 200+ Speed.
+As long as you just have musou to spare, Zhang He alone can obsolete your horse.
+However, this tactic has diminishing results later on since the maximum benefit you can get from a speed buff is restricted by the universal speed cap.

+There is a way to increase your average speed over the speed cap while speed buffed, and that is to do running jumps everywhere.
+This only saves milliseconds and makes navigation rather bumpy, but it's still a small benefit to keep jumping every time you are speed buffed, whether you're at maxed out Speed or not.

+Xiahou Ba is somewhat less effective compared to Zhang He since he starts with a lower base Speed (125), and his ground special is both costlier and slower to perform than Zhang He's air special.
+However, Zhang He can't be used for speed buffing in the original WO3, since that game doesn't have air specials.

-### Benkei fast movement
+### Benkei speed tech

-Benkei's air special uses Benkei's base Speed and it also gains a percentage-based speed bonus from Agility weapon property.
-This means Benkei can move significantly faster than the Speed cap (360) if he has both max Speed and Agility 10 on his weapon.

-Each air special makes Benkei dig into the ground for around 4 seconds.
+This is one of the game's fastest movement tactics.
+It breaks the speed cap and can be done nearly universally - all you need is Benkei with a maxed out Speed and a weapon with Agility 10.

+This trick relies on Benkei's air special which makes him leap into the air and then dig underground for around 4 seconds.
+While digging, Benkei moves at his usual base Speed, but the attack also gains a percentage-based speed bonus from Agility 10, therefore allowing Benkei to bypass the speed cap.
 Each dig is followed by a short cooldown, but you can skip most of it with a character switch.
 It's a bit of a bother, but this saves a second or two per use.

 Benkei is also immune to water and slippery collision while digging, allowing him to move quickly even through challenging terrain.

-This movement tactic is somewhat situational on PS4 because it only works at low frame rate.
+This movement tactic is more situational on PS4 because it only works at low frame rate.
 On PC, you can do it everywhere with vsync 30.

 This glitch does not exist in the original WO3 since it doesn't have air specials.